alloyking1/-LaravelDaily-Roadmap-Learning-Path-challenge/RoadMap/readme.md

 # Your Name

-My name is Inioluwa Alake, currently a final year student studying Software Engineering and a freelancer.
+My name is Inioluwa Alake.
+I have a Bsc. degree in Software Engineering, i work as a freelancer.
 Stacks i work with are PHP, Laravel, Blade template, JavaScript and Golang.
 I possess strong expertise in designing and building APIs, and I am confident in my ability to create efficient and scalable solutions for complex data architectures with Laravel"

 # Road map Checklist